coletto817/guardian-app-starter/NOTES.md

    - resolved it by using node version manager

 2. Trying to understand Next.js and how the program works (there's pages and API folder)

    - Can I get a general overview of how the program works prior?
    - watched: https://www.youtube.com/watch?v=mTz0GXj8NN0
    - How does the API from our local server communicate with API from Guardian?

-3. Thumbnail - how do I render that?
+3. Thumbnail - results.fields.

+lint - debugging tool - tells you where unused variable/ bad design pattern